michaeljhkim/YURRGOHT_ENGINE/DOCUMENTATION/GETTING_STARTED.md

 # YURRGOHT ENGINE

 ## What is Yurrgoht?
 **Yurrgoht** is a lightweight game engine with high-fidelity graphics rendering and simulation functions, provides a flexible gameplay framework.
-Yurrgoht uses vulkan as the only graphics/computing api, linux based, and is written in C++17 (may change to C++20 in the future).
+Yurrgoht uses vulkan as the only graphics/computing api, linux based, and is written in C++20.
 Dockerfile (and vscode dev conatainer configs) are included for easy replication of development environment.

 - This project was forked from the Bamboo game engine project by RobotBerry https://github.com/Code-Guy/Bamboo
 - Assets for testing: https://github.com/SaschaWillems/Vulkan